 Hidden Goldmine Bakery in Madoc, just minutes from Highway 7, provides refuge for hungry travellers and pie-seekers alike.
 Their tarts, which some might consider tiny pies in their own right, have been described as life-changing.
 Flavours include plain, raisin, or pecan butter tarts, or coconut raspberry and other fruity departures from the standard gooey butter tart.
 Pie purists needn’t fret: they also offer up pies in a variety of flavours with both buttery crusts or crumble toppings.

 There’s no way we’d leave off Perth Pie Co from a round-up of best pies in the region.
 These pie experts leave no stone unturned.
-Meringue-topped beauties, custard pies, chocolate crust, hand held cuties, crumbles, half-lattice-half-crumble Frankenstein pies, savoury pies, and “pie fries.”
+Meringue-topped beauties, custard pies, chocolate crust, hand held cuties.
+Crumbles, half-lattice-half-crumble Frankenstein pies, savoury pies, “pie fries.”
 You name it, they’ve done it.
-This speciality shop serves up any pie that tickles your fancy, either as a slice or full pie.
-Bring one of these into work this Pi Day and you’ll quickly become the office hero.
+This specialty shop serves up any pie that tickles your fancy, either as a slice or full pie.
+Bring one of these into work to celebrate Pi Day and you’ll quickly become the office hero.